algorithmiaio/dev-center/_posts/basics/2016-01-27-algorithm_profiles.md

 The tagline lives underneath the title of the algorithm and is a succinct way to let you quickly understand what it does.
 This tagline also appears under the title of the algorithm in marketplace search results for quick reference.
 In the case of Nudity Detection, you can see that the author has provided the tagline "Detect nudity in pictures" so you know exactly what to expect!

 You can also see that the number of stars, followers, and number of API calls the algorithm has in the statistics bar below below the purple section.
 You can star or follow the algorithm by clicking on one of those two icons!
+Following will subscribe you to comments and help you keep up to date with activity on that particular algorithm.
+Starring an algorithm is like giving the author a virtual high-five! :pray:

 #### Description, Pricing, & Permissions: